Zurich's Alena Miles outlines potential superannuation strategies for non-residents.

 The super fund will withhold tax of $84,000 (35 per cent of the taxable component) and pay Jenny a net amount of $166,000.

-Non-resident for tax purposes but not a temporary resident
+Superannuation payment for non-resident for tax purposes but not a temporary resident

 A non-resident (who is not a temporary resident) is subject to the same conditions of release as a resident.
 If a non-resident cashes out a lump sum from an Australian superannuation fund, the benefit payment is deemed to be sourced in Australia.